bmbell/wolverine-websites/maze/README.md

 ## Running the Unit Tests

-- Type the command `ng test common` to run the common library unit tsts.
+- Type the command `ng test common` to run the common library unit tests.
 - Type the command `ng test` to test run the main program's unit tests.

 ## Running End-to-End Tests